flashbots/pm/README.md

 We are not your typical project, we are fully remote and our principles are based on that of a [pirate hacker collective](https://www.youtube.com/watch?v=T0fAznO1wA8).
 If you are a self-directed individual who puts collective success above your own and are motivated by solving hard problems with asymmetric impact, you will fit right in.

 * [open job positions](https://github.com/flashbots/pm/tree/main/jobs) - full-time roles we're actively recruiting for.
-* [flashbots research fellowship](https://github.com/flashbots/mev-research/blob/main/research_fellowship.md) - we issue research grants to flashbots research proposals submitters.
-Find out more in our research repo.
+* [MEV research fellowship](https://github.com/flashbots/mev-research/blob/main/grants.md) - we issue research grants to flashbots research proposals submitters.
 * flashbots part-time contractor - become a part-time contractor in Flashbots and join one of our ongoing projects.
 Reach out to the team to learn more!
 * nothing fits in the above? reach out at jobs@flashbots.net